 - Deliver the goods and put the solution to work in a practical application.
 Generate the product and test it out against the problem.

 - Debrief and review the process and look realistically on the product or solution.

 There are plenty of tools to help you bring this unique critical thinking process into your classroom teaching, as we have with thousands of educators all over the world.
-Begin with the Solution Fluency Quickstart Guide or the Critical Thinking Skills Workbook, which are free resources for developing understanding.
+Begin with the Solution Fluency Companion or the Critical Thinking Skills Companion, which are excellent resources for developing understanding.